Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 In this project, we aim to find solutions to the below mentioned questions:
 <div align="justify"></div>

+- [ ] Visualize the air quality of index of major Indian cities
 - [ ] Predict the air quality index of major Indian cities
-- [ ] How to reduce air pollution?
-- [ ] Which factors contribute the most to air pollution?
+- [ ] Find which factors cause air pollution the post and how to reduce them

 ## Dataset
 <div align="justify">